willpiam/elementary-cellular-automaton/ReadMe.md

 The all command causes the program to print all run times found in the file.
 It will still execute the CAs and those runs will be included in the output.

+## compareResults.sh

+This program takes two files and returns true if they hash to the same value.
+This is useful for comparing the output of two different implementations of the same cellular automaton program.

+To run the program:

+    bash compareResults.sh <file1> <file2>

+The program will either print "same" or "different" to the terminal.

 ## Other variations